teamniteo/handbook/onboarding.md

 * [ ] [Security policy](https://intra.niteoweb.com/operations/security-policy): guidelines to protect our data and ourselves.
 * [ ] [Salary policy](https://intra.niteoweb.com/people/salary-policy): how to track your working hours.
 * [ ] [How to find work](https://intra.niteoweb.com/operations/how-to-find-work) after you are done with your current task.
-* [ ] [Company Goals](https://intra.niteoweb.com/operations/company-goals) guide us on what we're doing in this quarter.
+* [ ] [Our Goals](https://intra.niteoweb.com/operations/company-goals) guide us on what we're doing in this quarter.
 * [ ] [How we work in NiteoWeb](https://blog.niteoweb.com/how-we-work-in-niteoweb/) blog post.
 Follow the links in the post.
 * [ ] Watch the initial [State of Niteo](http://videos.niteoweb.com.s3.amazonaws.com/IRL%231%2F%5BIRL%231%5D%20State%20of%20NW.mp4) talk ([slides](http://videos.niteoweb.com.s3.amazonaws.com/IRL%231%2F%5BIRL%231%5D%20State%20of%20NW%20-%20SLIDES.pdf)) from our first In-Real-Life meet.
 Then watch [the most recent one](http://videos.niteoweb.com.s3.amazonaws.com/IRL%233%2F%5BIRL%233%5D%20State%20of%20Niteo.mp4).
-* [ ] Read a few of our most recent [Company Newsletters](https://intra.niteoweb.com/operations/company-newsletter) to catch up with recent events.
+* [ ] Read a few of our most recent [Newsletters](https://intra.niteoweb.com/operations/company-newsletter) to catch up with recent events.
 * [ ] Thoroughly read [our Handbook](https://github.com/niteoweb/handbook).
 * [ ] Learn about our currently active projects:
     * [ ] http://docs.niteoweb.com/ebn/